 - a.
 First Name,

 - b.
 Last Name,

 - c.
 Middle Name,

 - d.
 Generational Suffix

 - e.
 Date of Birth,

 - f.
-Social Security Number,

-- g.
-Source Unique ID (ex.
-SASID or SSN are preferred).
+Source Unique ID

 The data sharing partner reviews the list and notes with a 'Y' or 'N' whether or not the data elements are available as part of the data sharing partner's data collection and if the data element is a required field at the time of data entry.
 There is also space for the data sharing partner to include any relevant notes about each specific data element.
-If these seven elements can be provided, matching can take place.
+If an appropriate amount of these seven elements can be provided, matching can take place.
 Other data elements that are useful for identity resolution include Driver's License Number, Employee ID, Home Address, Sex/Gender, and Race/Ethnicity.